 How AEBR works

 AEBR has currently about 100 members – border and cross-border regions in the Member States of the European Union and the Council of Europe.
-The list of members also includes various associations of border regions and, recently, Chambers of Commerce in border regions without permanent cross-border structures have also joined the Association.
-There are strong relationships with non-members through project partnerships, participation in other networks, etc. And there is also a regular contact with cross-border experts, scholars, politicians, practitioners, entrepreneurs, and citizens in general.
+The list of members also includes various associations of border regions, and recently, Chambers of Commerce in border regions without permanent cross-border structures have also joined the Association.
+There are strong relationships with non-members through project partnerships, participation in other networks, etc. And there is also regular contact with cross-border experts, scholars, politicians, practitioners, entrepreneurs, and citizens in general.

-The highest AEBR body is the General Assembly of members which contributes to forming AEBR’s policy, debating and deciding about most important issues.
+The highest AEBR body is the General Assembly of members, which contributes to forming AEBR’s policy, debating and deciding on the most important issues.
 It meets once a year and elects AEBR representatives every other year.
 AEBR Executive Committee gathers representatives of AEBR members to report and make their opinion on current developments regarding Cohesion, especially Territorial Cohesion (Interreg and other CBC programmes, as well as other EU policies particularly affecting border regions), to discuss internal organisational and financial issues, to assess AEBR’s work, and to exchange on other topics of interest for cross-border cooperation.
 They meet at least three times per year.

 To support AEBR, an Advisory Committee was created in 1977.
 The “Beirat” consists of personalities, on their behalf or representing associations or institutions, who are active in the field of cross-border cooperation and have gained recognition for their contributions.
 The advisory board counsels AEBR on all issues of cross-border cooperation.